kedarvj/mysqldumpsplitter/README.md

 `mysqldumpsplitter.sh --source filename --extract DBTABLE --match_str "DBNAME.*" --compression none`

 Above command will extract all tables from DBNAME database in sql format and store it under "out" directory.

+12) List content of the mysqldump file

+`mysqldumpsplitter.sh --source filename --desc`

+Above command will list databases and tables from the dump file.